CNP Feedback - Organ Music during Lent?

 Musical instruments (including the organ) may be used only for accompaniment ... for hymns, responses, choral or vocal accompaniment.

-As noted, this rule does not come into play on Laetare Sunday or on solemnities (like Saint Joseph, Annunciation) or
+As noted, this rule does not come into play on Laetare Sunday or on Solemnities (like Saint Joseph, Annunciation) or

-feasts (like the Chair of Saint Peter).
+Feasts (like the Chair of Saint Peter).

-This document does no more than officially extend the rules for Lent (which has ended prior to the Holy Thursday Mass) through the Triduum.
+This does no more than officially extend the rules for Lent (which has ended prior to the Holy Thursday Mass) through the Triduum.

 This would be the minimum expectation (using organ only for accompaniment).